puppetlabs/puppet-docs/source/pe/2.0/cloudprovisioner_vmware.markdown

     status: success

-Here we've created a new virtual machine named `newpuppetmaster` with a template of `/Datacenters/Solutions/vm/master_template` (we saw this template earlier when we listed all the resources available on our vSphere server).
+Here we've created a new virtual machine named `newpuppetmaster` with a template of `/Datacenters/Solutions/vm/master_template`.
+(We saw this template earlier when we listed all the resources available on our vSphere server.)
 The virtual machine is now created and will be powered on.
 Powering on may take several minutes to complete.